-2.4 The ‘Register of HDR Supervisors’ is maintained in the relevant database and the University record system.
+2.4 The ‘Register of HDR Supervisors’ is maintained in the relevant university system.
 An academic staff member’s registered status is also updated on their staff profile webpage to facilitate searching by prospective research students.

-2.5 For admission to the ‘Register of HDR Supervisors’, USC researchers should complete the relevant form, providing evidence that each criterion has been met.
+2.5 For admission to the ‘Register of HDR Supervisors’, USC researchers are required to complete the relevant form, providing evidence that each criterion has been met.

-2.5.3 The Office of Research will advise the applicant of admission to the Register, with a copy to the relevant staff PPR Supervisor, and the relevant record.
+2.5.2 The Office of Research will advise the applicant of admission to the Register, with a copy to the relevant staff PPR supervisor, and the relevant record.

-2.6 The Research Degrees Committee will monitor admissions to the Register to ensure registered HDR supervisors meet the supervisor eligibility criteria.
+2.6 The Research Degrees Committee or Chair, acting on behalf of committee will monitor admissions to the Register to ensure registered HDR supervisors meet the supervisor eligibility criteria.